Srividhya36/Catalyst/README.md

 # Catalyst

-Create a simple text to speech app.
-On opening the browser a Spanish word will get fetched from the Catalyst Datastore along with its english translation.
-The word will be narrated in English.
-You have to translate it to Spanish and type it in the textbox.
-If your answer is correct, confetti and alert message is displayed.
-If not, an error message will be displayed.
+Build a simple serverless text to speech app that helps you learn Spanish using Zoho Catalyst in 5 steps

+Step by step instructions available here<https://skssrividhya.medium.com/spanish-learning-app-using-zoho-catalyst-in-5-steps-6d9e0ee91270>